List of Beast Wars characters: Rattrap

 Rattrap (voiced by Scott McNeil) is the hacker, saboteur, and demolitions expert whose beast mode is a rat.
 He is cunning and resourceful, but sarcastic and querulous.
-Rattrap at first seems to come as a coward, often proclaiming “We’re all gonna die!” whenever he is put in danger.
+Rattrap at first seems to come as a coward, often proclaiming "We're all gonna die!" whenever he is put in danger.
 However, he has proven himself to be quite brave, risking his life multiple times for his teammates.
 He develops an odd cross between a friendship and a rivalry with Dinobot, the two often bickering with each other, albeit sharing a mutual respect.
-After Dinobot’s betrayal, Rattrap is enraged and loathes him for it, although he forgives Dinobot as he dies of his injuries.
+After Dinobot's betrayal, Rattrap is enraged and loathes him for it, although he forgives Dinobot as he dies of his injuries.

 In Beast Machines, Rattrap is unable to transform after being reformatted for several episodes due to his frantic nature; when he does, he finds his body is far weaker, resulting in him developing insecurities over his perceived uselessness and his teammates' anger at him.
 However, his new body eventually proves useful due to its ability to hack into technology.
 He later develops a relationship with Botanica.

 Dinobot

 Dinobot (voiced by Scott McNeil) is a warrior and former Predacon turned Maximal whose beast mode is a Velociraptor.
 Dinobot joined the Maximals after he attempted a failed coup against Megatron, believing they had crashlanded on a random planet.
 Dinobot values pride and honor above all else, sticking to a strict code of ethics.
 Dinobot's abrasive personality often leads to conflict with the other Maximals, particularly Rattrap; the two develop a strange cross between a rivalry and a friendship, often arguing with each other.
 After discovering the Golden Disks, Dinobot begins to wonder if the future can be changed or is set in stone, triggering an existential crisis that leads to him betraying the Maximals to Megatron temporarily.
-Dinobot discovers that the future can be changed after watching Megatron destroy a mountain, changing an image of it to match its current star; realizing Megatron intends to wipe out the early humans, Dinobot battles the Predacons to prevent this.
+Dinobot discovers that the future can be changed after watching Megatron destroy a mountain, changing a future image of it to match its current state; realizing Megatron intends to wipe out the early humans, Dinobot battles the Predacons to prevent this.
 Dinobot succeeds, but is mortally wounded in the process, and dies shortly after the other Maximals arrive.